 7. Processes used by DNS users and operators to guarantee that the Risk Analysis related to the DNS is comprehensive and updated

-ICANN should continue to consult with BC, law enforcement members and the technical community to develop pro-active and practical solutions to improving compliance enforcement.
+ICANN should continue to include the BC, law enforcement members and the technical community in consultations aimed at developing pro-active and practical solutions to improving compliance enforcement.
 The BC strongly urges ICANN to firmly enforce contractual obligations in a timely manner.
 We commend the hiring of additional compliance staff but now also urge that this staff be empowered with the support and authority to enforce contractual obligations.
 The current narrow and restrictive approach to compliance enforcement is not only unnecessary but it harms the business community and cripples security efforts.
-The resources of ICANN staff must be applied to enforce contractual obligations and to aggressively oppose conduct that is unlawful, noncompliant or flagrantly evasive of contractual obligations.
+The resources of ICANN staff must be applied to enforce contractual obligations and to aggressively oppose conduct that is noncompliant with contractual obligations.

-ICANN should, at a minimum, continue to pursue efforts to implement high security zone standards for domains requiring additional security.
+ICANN should, at a minimum, continue to pursue efforts to define high security zone standards for domains requiring additional security.
 Large domain operators should also be provided an appropriately weighted voice for advancing security matters within ICANN.
 This should include input into open and fair negotiation of the registrar accreditation agreement.
-WHOIS data must be mandated to be accurate, maintained securely, and available to mitigate abuse upon an appropriate request.
-ICANN should also establish a community channel for input to compliance staff on rogue registrar/reseller problems and compliance violations that will be acted upon by staff.
+Registrant data must be mandated to be accurate, maintained securely, and available to mitigate abuse upon an appropriate request.
+ICANN should also clarify and strengthen existing mechanisms for input to compliance staff on rogue registrar/reseller problems and compliance violations that will be acted upon by staff.

 8. Analysis of the relationships of ICANN with “contracted parties” (registries and registrars) as well as others (ccTLDs not bound contractually to ICANN, Root Server Operators, etc.)